keen/keen-tracking.js/docs/auto-tracking.md

   projectId: 'YOUR_PROJECT_ID',
   writeKey: 'YOUR_WRITE_KEY'
 });

 client.initAutoTracking({

+  // record on page load
+  recordPageViews: true,
+  // OR
+  // record on leaving the page - this ways you will get the time spent on this page
+  recordPageViewsOnExit: true,

+  recordScrollState: true, // see how far people scrolled

+  recordClicks: true, // record clicks on A links

+  // FORMS
+  recordFormSubmits: true,
   ignoreDisabledFormFields: false,
   ignoreFormFieldTypes: ['password'],
-  recordClicks: true,
-  recordFormSubmits: true,
-  recordPageViews: true,
-  recordScrollState: true,

-  // GDPR related option
+  // GDPR related options
   collectIpAddress: true, // default
+  collectUuid: true, // default

   // share UUID cookies across subdomains
   shareUuidAcrossDomains: false // default